 How you can prepare for dry weather

-- reviewing your Drinking Water Safety Plan (DWSP) as well as any drought planning you have in place.
-Remember to submit your updated DWSP to us via Hinekōrako if you make any changes
+- Review your Drinking Water Safety Plan (DWSP) and/or any drought planning you have in place.

-- engaging with any large water consumers you supply to encourage them to prepare for possible dry weather and consider how they can reduce their use of drinking water
+- Engage with any large water consumers you supply to encourage them to prepare for possible dry weather and consider how they can reduce their use of drinking water.

-- having a clear plan in place for how you’ll communicate any water restrictions to consumers
+- Have a clear plan in place for how you’ll communicate any water restrictions to consumers.

-- making sure you’re clear on the low flow conditions of your surface water take consents.
-Contact your regional council if you have any questions about consents
+- Make sure you’re clear on the low flow conditions of your surface water take consents.
+Contact your regional council if you have any questions about consents.

-- considering how low flow conditions could affect the quality of water being abstracted or provided.
+- Consider how low flow conditions could affect the quality of water being abstracted or provided.

 If dry weather impacts your water supply